Send the link below via email or IMCopy

 Entering Public Spaces

-specific triggers such as spiders, dogs, airplanes, elevators, or germs.
+specific triggers; spiders, dogs, airplanes, elevators, or germs.

 fear of situations where a person might be evaluated and possibly embarrassed.